gurdjieff-finland/gurdjieff-finland.github.io/index_en.md

 title: Gurdjieff Society of Finland SGS ry
 navi: Home
 ---
-ATTENTION!
-Upcoming on Wednesday 21 October: WHAT IS MISSING IN MY INNER LIFE?
+UPCOMING on Wednesday 21 October 2020: WHAT IS MISSING IN MY INNER LIFE?
-- virtual public meeting in Zoom (see more info at the page "Public meetings").
+-open discussion in Zoom (see more info at the page "Public meetings").

 If you are interested, please send email to gurdjieffsocietyfinland@gmail.com and you will receive the information needed for participation few days before the event.